egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ### Step 0.3: Choose Integrated Development Environment (IDE)

 As with any other project, we will use [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) to store our code in a central location and [Visual Studio Code](https://code.visualstudio.com/) to perform the coding.
-Choose your favourite source control system and IDE, and let's dive into the next sections! 🚀
+Choose your favourite source control system and IDE, and dive into the next sections! 🚀

 ## Outline Project Structure

-Like with any Terraform project, we will create a number of `.tf` files to store the Infrastructure as Code (IaC) definitions.
+Like with any Terraform project, we will create several `.tf` files to store the Infrastructure as Code (IaC) definitions.
 For best practices, have a look at the [link](https://spacelift.io/blog/opentofu-tutorial#opentofu-best-practices).

 In your favourite IDE, create a new project and create the below file structure.